 “I had become frustrated and depressed, and that wasn't me.
 I was intimidated to go to the gym at 300 pounds.
 I had to detoxify my thoughts, and this program was instrumental in helping me to work through that.”

-Tyniece already led a busy life, working for a community health organization and attending classes at Cleveland State University.
+Tyniece already led a busy life, working for a community health organization and attending classes at Cleveland State University, from which she graduated in the spring of 2020 with a degree in social work.
 However, when told that the study required working out at least three times a week, she readily agreed.
 The gym membership was a nice incentive, she says, but “the biggest thing is that I was so tired of dealing with the pain and discomfort from my back.”

 She also wanted to prevent disease.
 “I was in the range of prediabetes and had a high BMI and high cholesterol,” she says.
 “I was in a category where, if I didn't get myself together, I would start having health problems.
 All the signs were there.”